 1. Forbidden foods

 Most diets have a long list of forbidden and permitted foods.
-There are carbohydrate-restricted diets, high-fat diets, high-protein diets, detox diets and fasting diets, to name a few.
+There are carbohydrate-restricted diets, high-fat diets, high-protein diets, detox diets, and fasting diets, to name a few.

-But the reality is that we want be able to enjoy our food, including all the food groups, as they are actually healthy for us.
+But the reality is that we want to be able to enjoy our food, including all the food groups, as they are actually healthy for us.

-The US Dietary Guidelines recommend lean protein, low fat or fat free dairy, and whole grains.
+The US Dietary Guidelines recommend lean protein, low fat or fat-free dairy, and whole grains.
 As we have all noticed from our various failed attempts, severely restricting any healthy foods long-term simply doesn’t work!